ssadh123/cse15l-lab-reports/LabReport3_SaumyaSadh.md

 **Before Fix**

 ```
+/**
+ * Reverses the order of elements in the given integer array in-place.
+ *
+ * @param arr The integer array to be reversed.
+ */
  static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {
       arr[i] = arr[arr.length - i - 1];